This package has been deprecated

 no longer maintained for other users. please fork github repo and make your own

 npm Postgres Mashup

-A cli tool for when you want to replicate most1 of the npm skimdb registry to a relational model inside Postgres.
+A cli tool to replecate the npm skimdb into Postgres.

 npm install npm-postgres-mashup -g

 This installs the cli tool "npm2pg".
-Next create an empty Postgres database and then follow the
+Next create an empty Postgres database.

 npm-postgres-mashup will automatically add the necessary tables to the postgres database.